NYP's Fresh Take on National Day Celebrations 2025

 Group photo of Singapore NSmen with SDM staff for basic media training

 And there's more to that – 30 of our own Diploma in Communication & Motion Design students made history at Singapore's biggest show.
-They created a 12-minute visual performance celebrating the Singapore Spirit at National Day Parade 2025!
+They created a 12-minute visual performance celebrating the Singapore Spirit at the National Day Parade (NDP) Show 2025!